solo-io/supergloo/docs/content/guides/using_role_based_api.md

 That might be good for testing, but certainly shouldn't be done in a production environment.
 The alternative is to create and admin role that has permissions to perform all actions, and binding it to admin users who need that level of access.

-Let's try and create a network policy on our Gloo Mesh Enterprise deployment with first creating a role.
+Let's try and create a network policy on our Gloo Mesh Enterprise deployment without first creating a role and binding.

 ```shell
 MGMT_CONTEXT=<your management plane cluster>